41 Books About Spain

 Novels Set in Spain

-Set in Barcelona in 1945, this best-selling mystery centers around a mysterious book and a boy who finds it.
+Set in Barcelona in 1945, this best-selling mystery centers around a mysterious book and a boy named Daniel who finds it.
 But when he tries to find out about the author of this book, he discovers someone has been destroying every copy of this author’s books.
-This one is high on my TBR list!
-For lovers of mystery.
+This is the first book in Zafรณn’s Cemetery of Forgotten Books series.
+For fans of mysteries and books about books.

 During the Spanish Civil War, a young mother must learn how to survive the hardships that come when her husband goes off to fight and she must stay in Barcelona to care for her family, struggling to survive.
-For lovers of quiet and reflective books.
+For fans of quiet, reflective books.

 Hot Milk by Deborah Levy

 Sofia has spent her life trying to understand her mother’s mysterious illness.
-As a last hope, they travel to the southern coast of Spain to get treatment from a famous doctor; but her mother’s illness gets worse and Sofia must also confront her own inner-life while trying to unravel what is ailing her mother.
-For lovers of quiet and reflective books.
+As a last hope, they travel to the southern coast of Spain to get treatment from a famous doctor.
+But her mother’s illness gets worse, and Sofia must also confront her own inner-life while trying to unravel what is ailing her mother.
+This Man Booker Prize Finalist is for fans literary fiction and mother-daughter stories.

 The Dinner Guest by Gabriela Ybarra

-This autobiographical novel reflects on two major events — the kidnapping and murder of the narrator’s grandfather by Basque terrorists and her mother’s cancer illness.
-This book juxtaposes private pain with public tragedy, and the title comes from the idea that every dinner has an invisible guest: death, who will eventually erase each member of a family.
-For lovers of quiet but dark books.
+This autobiographical novel reflects on two major events: the kidnapping and murder of the narrator’s grandfather by Basque terrorists and her mother’s cancer illness.
+This book juxtaposes private pain with public tragedy.
+The title comes from the idea that every dinner has an invisible guest: death, who will eventually erase each member of a family.
+For fans of quiet, literary fiction with a dark edge.

 A young seamstress’s life is changed by war, both the Spanish Civil War and WWII.
-After a heartbreak, she re-creates herself in Madrid and becomes a sought after seamstress for the wives of Nazi officers.
+After a heartbreak in Morocco, she re-creates herself in Madrid and becomes a sought after seamstress for the wives of Nazi officers in order to gain access to inside information.
 This book has political intrigue, espionage, and romance.
 For fans of WWII and historical fiction.

 The Wonders by Elena Medel, Translated by Lizzie Davis and Thomas Bunstead

 In Madrid, two women are driven by class and sex into the decisions they make for themselves and their families.
 In 1969, Maria is looking for a better life for herself.
-Years later, in 2018, Alicia is caught up in a protest she doesn’t quite understand, which Maria is part of.
+Years later, in 2018, Alicia is caught up in a protest she doesn’t have time to care about, which Maria is part of.
 For fans of feminist fiction.

-Set in a village in the Spanish Pyrenees, an old man, the village’s last surviving inhabitant, reflects on his life and those he has lost as he approaches his own death.
-For lovers of quiet and reflective books.
+In a small village in the Spanish Pyrenees, an old man approaches death.
+He is the last resident there, and on his deathbed he reflects on his life and the friends he used to have in the remote village.
+For fans of quiet and reflective books.

-Two families become enemies in the midst of terrorist violence from the ETA, the Basque separatist group.
+This novel focuses on two women, Miren and Bittori, who are friends.
+But their families become enemies in the midst of terrorist violence from the ETA, the Basque separatist group.
 This novel is told in short, non-linear sections from multiple narrators.
 For fans of true crime in the political sphere.
+It’s also the basis for the HBO show Patria.

 Our Last Days in Barcelona by Chanel Cleeton

-This novel set in Spain is told from two time points.
-In 1964, Isabel is searching for her sister in Barcelona, suddenly thrust into a world of secrets.
-In 1936, Alicia is arriving in Barcelona from Cuba, just as Spain is on the cusp of Civil War.
+This novel set in Spain is told in two timelines.
+In 1964, Isabel, who has been living in exile in Cuba, is searching for her sister in Barcelona, and finds herself in a world of secrets.
+Decades earlier, in 1936, Alicia, Isabel’s mother, is arriving in Barcelona from Cuba, just as Spain is on the cusp of Civil War.
 For fans of historical fiction.

 The Queen’s Vow: A Novel of Isabella of Castile by C.W.
 Gortner

 This a novel based on Queen Isabella, who begins her life in exile before she becomes heiress of Castile.
-A historical novel about her marriage to Fernando Prince of Aragon and how they bring Spain together despite the troubles the country faces.
+It’s a historical novel about her marriage to Fernando, Prince of Aragon and how they bring Spain together despite the troubles the country faces.
 For fans of historical fiction.

 Alberto’s Lost Birthday by Diana Rosie

 Alberto has never had a birthday because he doesn’t know when it is.
 He was in an orphanage during the Spanish Civil War, and he has never had a party or presents; he doesn’t even know the date he was born.
-When his seven-year old grandson finds this out, he is determined to change this for his grandfather and the two set out on a journey through Alberto’s, and Spain’s, history.
+When his seven-year old grandson finds this out, he is determined to change this for his grandfather and the two set out on a journey through Alberto’s, and Spain’s, history to find Alberto’s birthday.
 For fans of stories full of heart.

 The Vacationers by Emma Straub

-Set on the Spanish island of Mallorca, the Post family is all ready for a vacation — until secrets start to come out from every member of the family.
-This book is the perfect beach read — sunny and witty.
-I love this book and it makes for a lovely beach read.
-Perfect for fans of quirky heartwarming books.
+Set on the Spanish island of Mallorca, the Post family is all ready for a vacation.
+That is, until secrets start to come out from every member of the family.
+This book is the perfect beach read.
+It’s sunny and witty and full of dysfunctional family drama but still lighthearted.
+Perfect for fans of quirky books and dysfunctional family stories about families who still like each other.

 Orange Blossom Days by Patricia Scanlan

 Set on the coast of Southern Spain, people from all over the world cross paths when they move into a brand new apartment complex.
 They are all dealing with their own issues, and their lives become entwined as they discover that maybe the coastal paradise isn’t all they want it to be.
-For fans of heartwarming stories.
+For fans of heartwarming stories and contemporary fiction.

 The Sun Also Rises by Ernest Hemingway